Events, birthdays and anniversaries for 2 July

 1940: The Vichy government was formed after the collapse of France, with Henri Pétain as head of state.

-1966: France exploded an atomic bomb at a Pacific atoll in the first of a series of six tests.
+1966: France exploded atomic bomb at a Pacific atoll in first of series of six tests.

-1972: Indira Gandhi and president Zulfiqar Ali Bhutto signed the agreement ending the Indo-Pakistan war.
+1972: Indira Gandhi and president Zulfiqar Ali Bhutto signed agreement ending the Indo-Pakistan war.

-1990: Failure of a ventilation system in the pedestrian tunnel linking holy city of Mecca and tent city caused a stampede in which 1,400 pilgrims died.
+1990: Failure of ventilation system in pedestrian tunnel linking holy city of Mecca and tent city caused stampede in which 1,400 pilgrims died.

 1994: Colombian World Cup star Andres Escobar, who scored an own goal as his side was knocked out of the tournament, was shot dead after returning home.